Ferrari F140 engine

 The F140 engine family is a series of 65° DOHC V12 petrol engines produced by Ferrari since 2002, and used in both Ferrari and Maserati cars.
-This engine was derived from the Ferrari/Maserati V8.

-In the Enzo Ferrari, it set the record for the most powerful naturally aspirated engine in a road car.
+In the Ferrari Enzo, it set the record for the most powerful naturally aspirated engine in a road car.
 The 5998.8 cc engine, designed for the Enzo, is known within Ferrari as the Tipo F140B, whereas the very similar Tipo F140C engine displaces 5998.8 cc and was designed for the 599 as the most powerful series-production Ferrari engine, a trend that has continued with the F12 and 812.
 This engine is also used in Maserati Birdcage 75th.
 For Tipo F140EB displacement was enlarged to 6262.456 cc and debuted in FF.
-Latest enlargement saw Tipo F140GA at 6495.6 cc and is now used in 812.
+The latest enlargement is the Tipo F140GA at 6495.6 cc used in the Ferrari 12Cilindri.